 - Account Size – The biggest obstacle is not having enough capital and people don’t realize there’s a pattern day trader rule that will restrict your activity to 4 trades in 5 business days.
 I suggest starting off with $2000 to make it worthwhile as commissions will impact your profits.
 It’s crazy to think that TD Ameritrade & Robinhood have no minimum deposits to entice new customers.

-- Where you live – People who live outside the United States will no doubt have a harder time finding a broker that is penny stock friendly because some companies don’t accept people from certain countries.
-Luckily Interactive Brokers allows customers from countries like the UK and Australia but will need at a minimum of $10,000.
+- Where you live – People who live outside the United States will have a harder time finding a penny stock friendly broker because some companies don’t accept people from certain countries.
+Luckily, Interactive Brokers allows customers from countries like the UK and Australia but will need at a minimum of $10,000.

 - Quality of customer service – The bigger your account size, the better customer service you will receive.
-Brokers treat their big clients a lot better for obvious reasons and hate dealing with poor people.
-That’s why they discourage people from penny shares because they have received a bad reputation over the years and with good reason.
-90% of these companies represent terrible investments and are just not something you would put in your 401k.
-Many of them are just shell companies that will later become pump and dumps.
+Brokers treat their bigger clients a lot better for obvious reasons and hate dealing with poor people.
+That’s why they discourage people from penny shares because they have a bad reputation.

 - Trading Tools – For active traders, trading tools play a big part in their success.
 All the top brokers should provide live streaming quotes, free demo accounts, level 2 quotes, scanners, mobile apps, and stock charting tools to perform technical analysis.
 Charging extra fees for trading tools is normal practice.